 The ANUMC runs a number of scheduled indoor climbing nights, which are free for members.
-Times can be found in the weekly events page.
+Times can be found in the weekly events page, or in this calendar.
 These sessions are great for meeting and socialising, keeping fit and learning new skills and techniques.
 Climbers without a belay partner can generally find someone to climb with during club climbing times.
 During club sessions harnesses, carabiners and shoes are available for use, free of charge, members free.
-Ask the wall officer if you want to borrow one.

 Off-Peak Climbing Times

 ANUMC Climbers who have their own equipment and a belay pass, can climb during "off-peak" times.
 There are no wall officers present at off-peak sessions, so climbers are expected to organise their own belay partner, behave responsibly and leave the wall in a tidy state.
-When climbing at off-peak times climbers must still sign in at the SRA front desk, and show their belay pass, and sweep the floor clean of chalk at the end of the session.
+When climbing at off-peak times climbers must show their belay pass, and sweep the floor clean of chalk at the end of the session.